AdjectiveEmotions

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For mapasigarbuhon, put the main stress on the uppercase syllable in ma-pa-si-GAR-bu-hon.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-mapasigarbuhon” in a Sentence — 1 Examples
+mapasigarbuhon” in a Sentence — 1 Example

 Mapasigarbuhon siya sa iyang diploma.